Restrict Access at the Data Row Level

 This method is convenient but high maintenance, and security can be tentative.
-It must be done per-workbook, and you must update the filter and republish as your user base changes.
+It must be done per-workbook, and you must update the filter and republish the data source as your user base changes.

 Using this method, you create a calculated field that automates the process of mapping users to data values.
 This method requires that the underlying data include the security information you want to use for filtering.

-The most common way to do this is to use a reference (or “look-up”) table that contains this information.
-For example, if you want to filter a view so that only managers can see it, the underlying data must include user names and specify each user’s role.
+The most common way to do this is to use a reference (“look-up,” "entitlements," or "security") table that contains this information.
+For example, if you want to filter a view so that only supervisors can see it, the underlying data must be set up to include user names and specify each user’s role.

 Because filtering is defined at the data level and automated by the calculated field, this method is more secure than mapping users to data values manually.